How to Earn Money From Photography and Feel Great About it

 Take my creative Youtube videos for example.

-Put heaps of time into those (editing, creation, sound, theme, concept etc) and they’ve pretty much got zero views.
-Hence my ‘do nothing’ videos.
+Put heaps of time into those (editing, creation, sound, theme, concept) and they've pretty much got zero views.
+Hence my 'do nothing' videos.

 Boggles the mind.